MEng Civil Engineering with Study Abroad in a Modern Language (H201)

 See a list of all Civil Engineering degrees at Bristol, and find more information about the course, assessment and career prospects.

-Typical offer for MEng Civil Engineering with Study in Continental Europe - applicants must meet one of the following
+Typical offer for MEng Civil Engineering with Study Abroad in a Modern Language - applicants must meet one of the following

 |A*AA including A*A (in any order) in Mathematics and a science-related subject|